 Institute for Future Environments

 The Science and Engineering Centre is the headquarters of the Institute for Future Environments (IFE).

 IFE is working to solve some of the world's most pressing problems, from tackling global food security to managing scarce natural resources.
 It brings together more than 300 scholars from the fields of science, technology, engineering, mathematics, business and law to seek solutions collaboratively.

 Fitted with state-of-the-art instruments worth $17 million, IFE's Central Analytical Research Facility houses labs dedicated to electron and light microscopy, analytical chemistry, environmental analysis and molecular genetics.

-Healthstream Fitness Club and Aquatic Centre
+The YMCA Fitness and Aquatic Centre features:

 Our Science and Engineering Centre is located at Gardens Point campus, between the Goodwill Bridge and the City Botanic Gardens.
 It's walking distance from the centre of Brisbane and South Bank.

 There is a range of food and retail outlets at Gardens Point, many of which can be found at the Science and Engineering Centre's new food court.
 The campus is also a short walk from extensive dining and shopping options in Brisbane's CBD and across the river at South Bank.

 During your visit to our Gardens Point campus, you'll also be able to enjoy a number of cultural venues on campus.